Massachusetts Institute of Technology

 Who I am.

 I am an economist, retired from teaching and department meetings but not much else.
 I am currently a Research Associate in the Department of Health Care Policy, Harvard Medical School, where I work on technology's impact on jobs and living standards and on the economics of radiology.
 In the spring of 2015, I concluded a three year term co-organizing the CSAIL/Economist Seminar series at MIT bringing together computer scientists and economists to better understand computerized work. l am married to Katherine Swartz, an economist at the Harvard School of Public Health.
-We have two children Dave (and his wife Kelly) and Marin (and her husband Joseph) and we have three outstanding grandchildren: Andrew (33 months as of December 2015), Ben (28 months) and Emma (15 months).
+We have two children Dave (and his wife Kelly) and Marin (and her husband Joseph) and we have four outstanding grandchildren: Andrew (35 months as of February 2016), Ben (30 months), Emma (17 months) and Sam (1 month).
 Before coming to MIT in 1992, I taught for ten years at Cal-Berkeley and eleven years at the University of Maryland at College Park and worked for four years at the Urban Institute in Washington DC.
 In the spring of 2016, I will be a visiting faculty associate at Duke University.

 The "Sharp Slowdown in Growth of Medical Imaging" co-authored with David Lee of GE Healthcare, was published in the August 2012 edition of Health Affairs and documents how policy has managed to slow the growth of advanced imaging utilization (Abstract).
 Earlier papers include "Offshoring Radiology Services to Inidia" (British Journal of Industrial 'Relations), with Kyoung He Yu, "Computers and the Supply of Radiology Services" (Journal of the American College of Radiology) in which I argued that computers were increasing competitive pressure on radiologists and "Computers, Conversation, Utilization and Commoditization" (Americal Journal of Roentology) where I trace the impact of digitized imaging on the radiologost's job and the radiology job market.